-The .ie database records information on the class of registrant and the different categories of domain names being registered.
+For internal information purposes, the .ie database records information on the class of registrant and the different categories of domain names being registered.
 This is represented by eight different classes of registrant and eleven different categories of domain name being registered.